-October 10 is World Mental Health Day and now more than ever, many realize the importance of mental health, especially after the worldwide pandemic meant isolation and social distancing.
-It is no surprise there were more dogs adopted than ever before during the pandemic, because many needed companionship.
+May is Mental Health Awareness Month and now more than ever, many realize the importance of mental health, especially after the worldwide pandemic meant isolation and social distancing a few years ago.
+It is no surprise there were more dogs adopted than ever before during the pandemic because many needed companionship.
 There are so many reasons dogs improve our health, so on October 10, we present the top 10 ways dogs improve our mental and physical health

 Research done by NBC News, Scientific Journal, International Journal of Workplace Health Management, and other sources have proven what most of us know: our dogs improve our lives and give us both mental and physical benefits.
 This is no surprise.
 Most of us pet parents already know because our dogs give us unconditional love and companionship, improve our quality of life and make us get outside for exercise more than those without a dog at home.
 Read on for the details behind the scientific facts which prove why humans are healthier with dogs at home.

 Facts About Dog Owners